mohawk-responsive-ui-frameworks/sassing-up-bootstrap/README.md

 ### Colours

+#### Applying Colours

-To keep things simple lets start by using the colours that comes included with Bootstrap provided as Sass variables.
+To keep things simple lets start by applying the colours that comes included with Bootstrap provided as Sass variables.
 In the grid of cards with thumbnails in them there should be two buttons for each card:

 - ***View*** with a class of `btn-view`
 - ***Edit*** with a class of `btn-edit`